 GeneratePress offers annual and lifetime pricing for its customers.

-Both the licenses have similar features and also come with a 30 day money-back guarantee.
-So, you won’t have anything to loose.
+Both the licenses have similar features and also come with a 30-day money-back guarantee.
+So, you won’t have anything to lose.

 FAQs on GeneratePress Free vs Premium

-Yes, GeneratePress is 100% free for lifetime.
-Keep in mind, the free theme does not include any of support and updates from the team.
+Yes, GeneratePress is 100% free for a lifetime.
+Keep in mind, the free theme does not include any support and updates from the team.

 GeneratePress is a free WordPress theme.
-It is highly popular and has been in the WordPress eco-space from the last 6 years.
+It is highly popular and has been in the WordPress eco-space for the last 6 years.
 GeneratePress focuses on speed, security, stability, and flexibility of use.
 On the other hand, GP premium is a paid plugin that extends the theme.
-Think of it like the premium version of the theme with all the features, support and continuous updates.
+Think of it as the premium version of the theme with all the features, support, and continuous updates.

 Well, you can use your GP premium license on 500 new websites.
 Those websites could be yours or your clients.